Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 title: Relay
 ---

 With [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/) you can use an IP address and a port to connect a client to a host over the internet.
-However, using an IP address to establish a connection doesn't always work.
+However, using an IP address to establish a connnection doesn't always work.
 Instead, use [Unity Relay](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction) to succesfully initiate a connection between multiple clients and a host.

 Many factors impact how you connect to the remote host.
 To connect to a remote host, use one of the following methods: